Praczet/markdown-links.nvim/README.md

 # markdown-links.nvim

-LIttle helper for selecting files for markdown notes
+Little helper for selecting files for markdown notes

+## TODO

+- [ ] Correct detecting when cmp should be fed
+- [ ] Add other features